 Eigenvectors in Table 7 suggest the PC's characteristics.
 V1 represents the perceived loan risk, since expected loss and interest are present in the positive and highest values.
 In Table 7, V1 shows a positive relationship with an ex-post probability of default, according to what we found in Table 5.
 V2 considers the borrower's indebtedness because it considers previous financial exposures: debt-to-income and the number of existing liabilities.
 Financial indebtedness (V2) is positively related to the probability of default, as shown in Table 8.
 The amount of loans and their duration, which are loan features (financial unsustainability), are characterized by V3, which is positively related to the probability of default.
-V5 is negatively related to the probability of default.
+Borrowers' features are contained in V4, which is positively related to the probability of default.
 V5 is negatively related to the probability of default, as well as represents the financial soundness of the debtor.
 According to Panel B -Table 7, we choose only five PCs, which are those with eigenvalues bigger than 1.